awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 # Amazon ECS cluster Auto Scaling<a name="cluster-auto-scaling"></a>

+**Important**
+As of May 27, 2022, Amazon ECS has made a change in how it manages the resources that facilitate cluster Auto Scaling\.
+To learn more, see [Update on the way Amazon ECS creates resources for cluster auto scaling](#update-ecs-resources-cas)\.

-Amazon ECS cluster auto scaling provides control over how you scale the Amazon EC2 instances within a cluster\.
-When you use managed scaling, Amazon ECS creates the Auto Scaling group capacity provider infrastructure, and manages the scale\-in and scale\-out actions of the Auto Scaling group based on your clusters' tasks load\.
+Amazon ECS can manage the scaling of Amazon EC2 instances registered to your cluster\.
+This is referred to as Amazon ECS cluster auto scaling\.
+This is done by using an Amazon ECS Auto Scaling group capacity provider with managed scaling turned on\.
+When you use an Auto Scaling group capacity provider with managed scaling turned on, Amazon ECS creates two custom CloudWatch metrics and a target tracking scaling policy that attaches to your Auto Scaling group\.
+Amazon ECS then manages the scale\-in and scale\-out actions of the Auto Scaling group based on the load your tasks put on your cluster\.
+For more information about Auto Scaling group capacity providers, see [Auto Scaling group capacity providers](asg-capacity-providers.md)\.

+**Note**
-Auto Scaling is for the EC2 launch type\.
-For information about Fargate capacity providers, see [AWS Fargate capacity providers](fargate-capacity-providers.md)\.
+Amazon ECS cluster auto scaling is only supported when using Auto Scaling group capacity providers\.
+For Amazon ECS workloads hosted on AWS Fargate, see [AWS Fargate capacity providers](fargate-capacity-providers.md)\.

-We recommend that you review [Auto Scaling group capacity providers](asg-capacity-providers.md)\.

 ## How cluster Auto Scaling works<a name="how-it-works"></a>

-There are two options you need to configure in for cluster Auto Scaling \(for more information, see [Turn on cluster Auto Scaling](turn-on-cluster-auto-scaling.md)\):
+The following is the basic workflow used to enable Amazon ECS cluster auto scaling\.
+For more information, see [Turn on cluster Auto Scaling](turn-on-cluster-auto-scaling.md)\.

+1. Create an Auto Scaling group

-+ Associate a capacity provider with a cluster
+1. Create a capacity provider that uses that Auto Scaling group

-+ Turn on managed scaling for the associated capacity provider
+1. Turn on managed scaling for the capacity provider

-When these options are configured, Amazon ECS creates the following dedicated resources for each capacity provider associated with a cluster:
+1. Associate the capacity provider with a cluster

-+ An Auto Scaling plan
+For each Auto Scaling group capacity provider that is associated with a cluster, Amazon ECS creates and manages the following resources\.
 + A low metric value CloudWatch alarm
 + A high metric value CloudWatch alarm
-+ An Auto Scaling group
++ A target tracking scaling policy
+**Note**
+Amazon ECS creates the target tracking scaling policy and attaches it to the Auto Scaling group\.
+To update the target tracking scaling policy, you should the capacity provider managed scaling settings as opposed to updating the scaling policy directly\.

-When you turn off managed scaling, or disassociate the capacity provider from the cluster, Amazon ECS removes the resources listed above\.
+When you turn off managed scaling, or disassociate the capacity provider from a cluster, Amazon ECS removes both CloudWatch metrics as well as the target tracking scaling policy resources\.

 The following metrics help to determine what actions to take:
 +  `CapacityProviderReservation` \- The percent of cluster container instances in use for a specific capacity provider\.
 Amazon ECS generates this metric\.